Endlessly Fun ESL Kindergarten Games You Need to Use in Your Class

 Playing with the playdough

-- Throw the ring: Line up the best several playdough models and challenge students to throw a ring over them.
+- Throw the ring.
+Line up several best playdough models and challenge students to throw a ring over them.
 Place them at different distances for different points.

-- Order by size: After everyone has made the same model/shape, have everyone work together to line them up in order of size.
-To be competitive, you could then choose three random numbers (for example: 3, 7, 12) and reward the models that are the third, seventh and twelfth in the line.
+- Order by size.
+After making the same model/shape, have everyone work together to line them up in order of size.
+To be competitive, you could choose three random numbers (for example, 3, 7, 12) and reward the models that are the third, seventh and twelfth in the line.

-- Match the model: Make a model, and show it to the children very briefly, all the time talking about it, saying the name, describing it.
+- Match the model.
+Make a model and show it to the children briefly.
+Do so while talking about it, saying the name and describing it.
 Then, ask students to make a matching model.
 You could reward the “best” three if you like.